Hwasong-6

 The Hwasong-6 (Korean: 《화성-6》형) is a North Korean tactical ballistic missile.
 It is derived from the Hwasong-5, itself a derivative of the Soviet R-17 Elbrus.
 It carries the NATO reporting name Scud.

 History

-Work on an extended-range version of the Hwasong-5 began in 1988, and with only relatively minor modifications, a new type was produced from 1989, designated Hwasong-6 ("Scud Mod.
+Work on an extended-range version of the Hwasong-5 began around 1984, and with only relatively minor modifications, a new type was produced from 1989, designated Hwasong-6 ("Scud Mod.
 C" or "Scud-C").
 It was first tested in June 1990, and entered full-scale production the same year, or in 1991.
-It was superseded by the Rodong-1.
+It is likely out of production.
+The North Koreans would later use their acquired know-how to produce domestic copies of the Scud-B to create a larger missile, the Hwasong-7.